MerginMaps/docs/src/manage/create-project/index.md

    Your project should be saved on a local drive.
 Using shared network drives and cloud storage (such as OneDrive or Google Drive) is **not supported**.
    :::

-The new <MainPlatformName /> project will be created locally on your computer and also on the <MainPlatformName /> server.
+The new <MainPlatformName /> project will be created locally on your computer and also on the <MainPlatformNameLink /> server.

 ### Clone an existing project in QGIS
 Using <QGISPluginName />, you can make a copy of one of your existing projects or the ones shared with you.